Depression and mental illness have been hot topics this year.

-Large-scale initiatives like these are important for bringing awareness to a condition that affects 300 million people worldwide.
+Large-scale initiatives like these are important for bringing awareness to a condition that affects more than 250 million people worldwide.
 But in spite of this awareness, I believe there are still a lot of misconceptions about depression and how it affects those living with it.
 Even though we’ve made gains in recent years, our culture still struggles with how to talk about depression and mental illness.
 In my experience this has meant that people often have no clue how to communicate with those of us dealing with this often-debilitating condition.

 When talking about depression or any chronic illness, the language we use matters.
 Even with the best intentions, things that might seem motivational can be hurtful to someone fighting depression.

 These conversations can be tough and even awkward to have, but don’t let that scare you away from talking to a friend or loved one about their depression.
 To help guide you, here are my recommendations of things you certainly should not say to someone with depression, and we’ll also unpack some ways you can encourage your loved one sensitively.